avegetablechicken/Mouseless-Mac/README.md

 - Input sources for specific applications.

+- Keybindings with globe (fn) and touch-pad as a modifier

 - Synchronize configurations and desensitizing them.

 - Remove redundant text added by a website when you try to copy text on it.